 These two villages are famous for their naturally green fields and excellent Sherpa culture.
 The two villages are also renowned as twin villages.
 The beauty of these villages is alluring that a visit to one village is not enough, and you will end up making a round trip covering both villages.
 Also, these villages are known as Green valley since all the roofs of the houses are green in color.

 Like Thame, Khunde and Khumjung villages are less busy than Namche.
 The location and culture of the town are alluring.
 Still, another highlight of the round trip of Khunde and Khumjung is the cave located above Khunde where Guru Rinpoche once meditated.
 Also, another attraction of this round trip is a short visit to the Khumjung monastery and many other monasteries that these villages have.
 Similarly, Khunde and Khumjung village offer breathtaking mountain views of Thamserku, Ama Dablam, and neighboring peaks.

 Short hike to Kyangjuma

-So above mentioned trails are some of the nearest places from Namche Bazaar and perfect for a short hiking journey.
+So above mentioned trails are some of the nearest places from Namche Bazaar and are perfect for a short hiking journey.
 We urge everybody to unveil the beauty of Thame, Kyangjuma, Khunde, and Khumjung while in Namche Bazaar.

-Taking everything into account, Namche Bazaar has many things to explore and beautiful views of the mountain and rich cultural experience to offer to its valuable
+Taking everything into account, Namche Bazaar has many things to explore and beautiful views of the mountain, and rich cultural experience to offer to its valuable